emarcey/cicerone/glossary/styles_formatted.md

 	- some demand remains in northern England, West Midlands, South Wales
 	- often found in US brewpubs as a session ale

+# English IPA

+- Region: England
+- Categories: British Pale Ales, India Pale Ales
+- Malt: pale ale malt
+- Hops: British
+- Glassware: nonic, pub mug, tulip
+- Color: gold - amber (6.0 - 14.0 SRM)
+- Alcohol: normal - elevated (5.0 - 7.5% ABV)
+- Mouthfeel:
+	- body: medium-light - medium
+	- carbonation:
+	- alcohol_warmth: None
+- Bitterness: assertive (40.0 - 60.0 IBU)
+- Flavors:
+	- malt: biscuit, caramel, toast, toffee
+	- fermentation: fruity or mineral yeast character might be present
+	- hop: moderate-high earthy, floral, herbal
+- Commercial examples: Meantime London IPA, Brooklyn East IPA, Samuel Smith's India Ale, Fuller's Bengal Lancer
+- Notes:
+	- Less hop character and more malt flavor than American
+	- History of IPA is a period of 50 years, affected by both brewing practice and commercial pursuits
+	- unclear when it was "invented"
+	- 1757, Britain's East India Company gained upper hand and ruled Indian subcontinent
+	- George Hodgson started shipping beer to India, both porter and pale ales
+		- pale ales were more popular
+	- the name India Pale Ale was not adopted until brewers from Burton-on-Trent (including Allsopp, Bass, and Salt) began brewing for Indian export market
+	- Allsopp, Bass, and Salt began challenging in the 1820s, and were preferred by 1830s, around which time the term India Pale Ale started appearing
+	- 1840, Indian export market doubled
+	- mid-1800s, IPA also popular in Britain
+		- coincided with decline in porter's popularity and prevalence of light-colored pilsner-style beers in continental Europe
+		- glass tax lifted in 1840s -> glassware more affordable -> appearance more important -> favored clear, pale beers
+	- some brewers promoted IPA as "medicinal cordial", touted as restorative and helpful for diabetics
+	- Burton IPA survived to 20th century, but temperance movements, wars, taxes, pale lager competition led to decrease in ABV -> decline in popularity
+		- end of 20th century, IPAs indistinguishable from common bitter
+	- since then, brewers have begun recreating historic 1800s English IPA

 # English Porter

 - Region: England